-A set of math task cards would usually come in a pack of ~20, and would be geared for a particular subject.
+A set of math task cards would usually come in a pack of about 20, and would be geared for a particular subject.

-They might have questions for a student to solve, things for them to find around the room, or mental math problems for them to figure.
+They might have questions for a student to solve, things for them to find around the room, or mental math problems for them to figure out.

-The great part about task cards is that the cards themselves can be re-usable for years to come!
+The great part about task cards is that the cards themselves can be re-used for years to come!

-I have to say, I am now one of the biggest proponents of task cards as a method for easily differentiating learning in any classroom.
+I have to say, I am now one of the biggest advocates of these teaching tools as a method for easily differentiating learning in any classroom.

 It is so simple to put together a series of cards for any subject, and then to give them out to different students, as they need to work on a subject.

-Having difficulty multiplying with tens... no problem, grab a bag and work on that with a stronger buddy!
+Having difficulty multiplying with tens... no problem, grab the cards and work on that with a buddy who already understands the concept!